 In establishing and reviewing the components of compensation, the Committee considers potential risks associated with such components.
-In addition, our management conducted a review of our compensation policies and practices for employees and concluded that risks arising from our compensation policies and practices for employees are not reasonably likely to have a material adverse effect on us.
+In addition, our management conducted a review of our compensation policies and practices for employees are not reasonably likely to have a material adverse effect on us.